 That’s when Learned still called himself a Republican (albeit one that advocated for LGBT rights and voted for Barack Obama).
 He said that that he changed parties back in 2011 while serving in the Navy after he deducted that the party of small government and fiscal responsibility wasn’t acting that way, specifically noting the tactics that led sequestration.

-After graduating from UT, Learned enlisted with the U.S. Navy, and served from 2009 to 2013 as a surface warfare officer, “a fancy title that says I drove ships,” he notes self-deprecatatingly.
+After graduating from UT, Learned enlisted in the U.S. Navy, and served from 2009 to 2013 as a surface warfare officer, “a fancy title that says I drove ships,” he notes self-deprecatingly.
 That stint included occasions when he led boarding teams to contend with Somali pirates.

 After his initial service time in the Navy (he currently is in the Navy Reserves), he came back to Eastern Hillsborough County in 2013 and ultimately became president of GradePower Learning, a tutoring center for kids.